Jonathan Anderson (fashion designer)

-Jonathan Anderson is a Northern Irish fashion designer and the founder of JW Anderson.
-Anderson is known for his eponymous label and having served as the creative director of Spanish luxury house LOEWE.
+Jonathan William Anderson (born 17 September 1984) is a Northern Irish fashion designer and the founder of JW Anderson.
+Anderson is known for his eponymous label and having been the creative director of Spanish luxury house Loewe.
+He has been the creative director of Christian Dior since 2025.

 Early life

 Anderson was born in the town of Magherafelt in Northern Ireland in 1984.
 He is the son of Willie Anderson, who played international rugby for Ireland between 1984 and 1990.
 His mother Heather Buckley worked as a secondary school teacher.
+Anderson has a brother, Thomas who followed his father into professional rugby.